National Hazing Prevention Week

 National Hazing Prevention Week (NHPW) is part of a national initiative held at numerous universities across the country.
 Our staff work to plan various events, some with campus partners, that take place on campus during the week to raise awareness of the issue and educate students about hazing alternatives, empower students to stand up against hazing, and show a united University community against hazing.

-UConn will be hosting its fourteenth annual Hazing Prevention Week from September 25-29, 2023.
+UConn will be hosting its fifteenth annual Hazing Prevention Week from September 23-27, 2024.

 Campus Events: